BVI Yacht Charters

 When someone closes their eyes and imagines a beach, often, what springs to mind is something like the idyllic scenery of the BVI.
 Yacht charter services from Worldwide Boat allow you to find the beach of your dreams and then turn right around to find another, one that will likely go beyond your imagination with its beauty!
-But the area offers more than beaches, with coral reefs and gardens to explore, too, and there’s so much to do on your yacht charter.
+But the area offers more than beaches, with coral reefs and gardens to explore, too, and there’s so much to do on your private crewed yacht charter.

 BVI yacht rentals with Worldwide Boat can include anything from a classic, classy sailing vessel to an incredible mega-yacht or motorized catamaran.
 We have a wide array of vessels available for you to charter, and you can book whatever is best for you and your party.
 Worldwide Boat has a vast network of charters, and we personally inspect boats and meet the captain and crew to ensure that you’ll have an amazing experience from start to finish.
 With us, you can also get expert advice on your itinerary, down to even helping to plan meals.
 It’s easier than ever to get a gorgeous yacht rental, BVI vacation, and amazing experience you’ll never forget with Worldwide Boat!

 Why Charter a Yacht in the British Virgin Islands?

 There’s a reason why there are so many yacht clubs and sailing vessels in the BVI: Yacht charter services allow you to see the area like never before.
 Island-hop across the Caribbean Sea and see the little islands, secluded beaches, or popular hot spots the area has to offer.